Yomguithereal/colback/index.md

 });
 ```

-This is what **Colback.js**' messenging achieves, while enabling you to draw a simple communication process between several messengers.

 ### Client & Server example usage

+Let's assume we want to build a simple websocket client that would query a server to retrieve some data.

 ### Instantiation